MathiasRenner/optimize-ubuntu/README.md

   - Maximize security and the user's privacy
   - Minimize the occurrence of errors in a long term

+Thereby, the **usability of Ubuntu is NOT reduced.**

 These goals are based on the values of [Bitleaf – Sustainable IT Solutions](https://www.bitleaf.de).

+The script is recommended to use on a regular base.
+It's configured to install **and** update your machine.

+## What exactly does it do?
+- Removes unnecessary software, i.e. needless dependencies, old kernels
+- Updates your installed software
+- Installs useful tools, i.e. Java, Teamviewer, a clipboard manager, chromium browser
+- Increases privacy protection, i.e. removes amazon, restricts Ubuntu to send reports to Canonical, Inc.
+- Installs Firefox add-ons for better privacy protection and hardens Firefox

+The script takes about **5 Minutes** in total to finish all tasks.

 ## How to use